 In the lab 2008-2010 – our first postgraduate student!

-Currently scientific and technical staff at University of Salerno, IT
+Scientific and technical staff at University of Salerno, IT

 Sara Przetocka, Erasmus